A tribute to Tampere

 The Moro Sky Bar is famous for its cocktails.

 Celebrating history and culture

 “The entire building is a tribute to our way of life,” Kankaanpää says.
-There are 14 different meeting spaces that can be combined flexibly to create the right platform for any event – named either after the types of steam locomotives that used to be maintained there from the 19th century until the 1960s, or after train tracks.
+There are 14 different meeting spaces and banquet rooms, including a large creative lounge covering the 17th floor, all named either after the types of steam locomotives that used to be maintained there from the 19th century until the 1960s, or after train tracks.
+These spaces can be combined flexibly to create the right platform for different kinds of unforgettable events – for smaller meetings or up to 1 500 guest occasions.
 The ground floor’s Paja Bar is dedicated to the vibrant local rock music scene that has produced many of the country’s most loved songs.

 Visual arts feature in every hotel room, and if you develop a liking for the painting in yours, simply go ahead and purchase it.
 All in all, works of art by 22 artists, all members of the Tampere Artists’ Association, are on display, making it the largest show and sale of its kind in the Nordics.
 The top floor of the 88-metre-high tower is reserved for the Moro Sky Bar and Tampere-bred Olympic-medal winning athletes.
 “It’s the most popular place in town for enjoying a cocktail and fantastic views over the centre of Tampere,” describes Kankaanpää.

 The Moro Sky Bar offers fantastic views and a cosy atmosphere.